12681 Wolf Road Grass Valley, CA 95949-8183

 It was from these original groves that John Bidwell began propagating California Claro walnut at his Rancho Chico Nursery, located in Chico California in the late 1800's.
 The Bidwell family donated the property for the building of Chico State University.
 The Bidwell mansion now serves as a museum located on the grounds of the university.

-It is not known precisely when or where the first English walnut trees were planted in California, but they were no doubt brought from Spain during the development of the Franciscan missions in the 1700's.
+It is thought that the first English walnut trees planted in California were brought by the Franciscan missionaries from Spain.
 Juglans regia is known by many common names: English; French; Circassian; European; Turkish, and more, all describing the same species, "regia".
 Highly prized for the marbled appearance found in rare specimen logs.
-Only one in 2 to 3 thousand trees will yield what is known in the industry as, "Marblecake".
+Only one in several thousand trees will yield what is known in the gunstock industry as "Marblecake".

-In order to develop Claro root stock, nuts of a Claro Walnut tree are planted and raised to proper size for grafting to English walnut.
-Early on it was discovered that once in several hundred times, strange looking rootlings appeared.
-Old timers referred to these peculiar looking strangers as Paradox Trees.
-The renowned botanist Luther Burbank determined that Paradox was a hybrid result of a cross-pollination between English walnut and California Claro walnut.
-The name Bastogne walnut was bestowed on this hybrid walnut tree by the gun stock industry.
-Bastogne is a low umbrella shaped tree of healthy vigorous growth.
-The wood is somewhat heavier and more dense than either parent, the colors are a mix of both English and Claro.
-Bastogne walnut is without a doubt one of the most rare of all hardwoods.
+In order to develop Claro root stock nuts of a Claro Walnut tree are planted and raised to proper size for grafting to English walnut.
+Early on it was discovered that once in several hundred graftings strange looking rootlings appeared.
+Old timers referred to these peculiar looking trees as Paradox walnut.
+The renowned botanist Luther Burbank determined that Paradox was a hybrid result of a cross pollination between English walnut and California Claro walnut.
+The name Bastogne walnut was first used by the gun stock industry and is a favorite for use in large bore guns due to the woods ability to withstand heavy recoil shock without fracturing.
+Bastogne is a fast growing tree that produces very hard wood.
+Bastogne is somewhat heavier and more dense than either parent and the colors are a mix of both English and Claro.

 Generally called western maple is fairly common throughout the west.
 However, the figured variety is like the proverbial "needle in a haystack" as only one tree in many thousands develops enough figure to yield a quality log.